juanem1/uploader/README.md

 ```

 # Configure
-In config/filesystems.php update default and cloud keys.
-This library will upload all files to the default option.
+In config/filesystems.php update default key.
+This library will upload all files to the selected option.

 # Usage
 Example: